A Cute Small Robot with DiVA Written on It's Chest Distilled Voice Assistant

 Training Pipeline for Assistant Distillation, Red modules are trainable while Blue are frozen pretrained modules.

 Large Language Models are increasingly aligned to provide a wide range of assistant capabilities, but only to text inputs.
 On the other hand, post-hoc early fusion with massively multitask finetuning has been observed to cause forgetting.
 We merge the capabilities of an existing ASR model with an existing LLM into a single differentiable model with distillation.
 Similar to context distillation, this preserves the models core capabilities while adding native speech support that simplifies and accelerates inference.
+Our approach makes this efficient and quick to train, adapting the model to speech in 12 hours on a TPU v4 Pod.
+For concrete details, including a simple lemma showing how the KL Divergence can be optimized with a stable, an compute efficient proxy, please read the methods section of our work!

 Evaluation

 Evaluation results on a large general purpose QA benchmark [HeySQUAD] and a smaller benchmark evaluating the robustness of Speech LMs to accent and dialectal variation [Spoken Dialect QA].
-DiVA significantly improves (P<0.05) over the baselines by at least 10% (+5 PANDA) across both benchmarks and all accents.
+DiVA significantly improves (P<0.05) over the baselines (+5 PANDA) across both benchmarks and all accents.
 However, it is unclear whether lower accuracy can be directly attributable to catastrophic forgetting.
 We qualitatively explore this question by labeling a sample of 50 responses from the HeySQUAD dataset for whether the responses include even an attempted answer relevant to the task.

 DiVA notably performs poorly in Chinese and Japanese.
 Inspecting outputs and comparing to translations from Llama 3 in response to text, we find that our distillation loss leads us to preserve a negative behaviour - for both Chinese and Japanese Llama 3 appears to have a strong bias towards generating translations in Pinyin and Romanji, rather than the expected native script.
 This leads to especially poor results in these languages.
 This highlights the dependence of the DiVA method on the strength of the base LLM, but may be easily addressed by updating to Llama 3.1